 how do I get my boyfriend to see that the problems he has brought into this relationship are tearing us apart - he keeps fobbing all problems off?

-together 10years on and off..
+together 10years on and off.
 Every time we broke up he got a one night stand pregnant.
 3 times.
-I stupidly give him another chance but the past 2 kids he ignored them problem until the girl message me and me and her sorted maintenance out.
+I stupidly gave him another chance but the past 2 kids he ignored the problem until the girl message me and me and her sorted maintenance out.
 Now the 3rd girl has given birth and clearly I am upset ....(I miscarried his baby 6 years ago) I got upset and now he is mad at me?
-For getting upset? that is life and now we are arguing - see he is nice as pie to the one night standers ..I understand that cause there is a baby involved (he just wants to pay and have no relationship with kid) but he is mean to me?
+For getting upset? that is life and now we are arguing - see he is nice as pie to the one-night standers ..I understand that cause there is a baby involved (he just wants to pay and have no relationship with the kid) but he is mean to me?
 When I'm the one standing by him.
 Why?.
 I have tried: talking.
-Fighting crying.
+Fighting, crying.
 Trying to make him see that he is treating me nasty.
-Try to be calm but he doesn't see this as my business or see why I am upset.
+Try to be calm, but he doesn't see this as my business or see why I am upset.
 I think it was caused by: he only thinks of himself (turning back on 3 kids, treating me like crap.
-For 10 years I have tried to get him to save..
-He won't..
+For 10 years I have tried to get him to save.
+He won't.
 He broke 3 days after payday so with 3 kids to pay for any of our future kids will go without cause their dad is broke 1st off and then having to pay for 3 kids.

 I'm putting more into us than he is and I don't know how to handle it?